SIE Exam Study Guide

 Studying versus homework

 Homework and studying aren’t the same.
 Homework assignments reinforce what you learn by studying, but they accomplish different goals in your brain.
-Studying helps you learn material, whereas homework helps you apply what you’ve learned.
+Studying helps you learn the material, whereas homework helps you apply what you’ve learned.

 Leave time for both studying the material and completing homework assignments related to what you’re studying in your study sessions – you’ll be grateful to have both experiences tied together.